January Is National Glaucoma Awareness Month

 Regular Exercise

-However, if you decide to take up yoga, avoid positions like headstands and handstands which might increase pressure in the eyes.
+However, if you decide to take up yoga, avoid practicing positions like headstands and handstands for too long, as they might increase pressure in the eyes.
 If your mobility is limited or suffer from other physical conditions, talk to your doctor about finding exercises that are right for you.
+The most important thing is to find some way to get your body moving regularly.

 Protect Your Eyes